 Promoting Positive Behaviors in Youth

 Fourth, teach kids to succeed in school.
 Helping our kids with perseverance, determination, and setting high standards is an absolute key to life.
-So often I see young adults who graduated from high school but have no idea what they want to do.
+So often see young adults who graduated from high school but have no idea what they want to do.
 Kids must learn to push themselves to achieve, learning how to trudge uphill.
 My mentor, John Maxwell, says this, “Remember, everything worthwhile is uphill.”
 That is so important for kids to understand.
-They see, and athlete, or a musician at their peak and have no sense of how much work and personal effort it took for them to get there.
+They see an athlete or a musician at their peak and have no sense of how much work and personal effort it took for them to get there.
 How does your child handle adversity?
 How about defeat?
 Have you taught them that failure is just another way that something won’t work and that now you’re that much closer to your goal?
-Try it; it will make a big difference and don’t be afraid to push your kids in this area.
+Try it; it will make a big difference, and don’t be afraid to push your kids in this area.

 Yours for Better Parenting,